guretskiysemyon/k-coloringReduction/readme.md

 | games120.dot                | sageMath | 6.7356                 |
 | queen8_12.dot               | sageMath | -                      |

 For inputs that SageMath successfully solves, it often provides better results than our tool.
-Only in 5 out of 16 inputs, our tool performed better.
-The last column calculates the difference between SageMath's result to the second-place result, divided by the best result (in cases where SageMath was the best otherwise the comparison is made with the best solver).
+In only 5 out of 16 inputs did our tool perform better.
+The last column calculates the normalized difference in the following way:

+- If SageMath gave the best result, we calculate the difference between SageMath's result and the second-place result, then divide it by SageMath's result.
+- Otherwise, we calculate the difference between the best result and SageMath's result, then divide it by the best result.

 The difference between these results is significant, varying from 2 to 75 times the performance of the competing solvers.